Birgit Cunningham: Motherhood and child support activist

 Cunningham took a one-year paralegal course at Westminster College, and alongside her own dispute over child support she began a long-running campaign to reform the child support system.
 She formed a group called Babies for Justice (which later merged with Mothers for Justice), and organised a protest march to Downing Street.
 In 2004, she gave evidence to the House of Commons Work and Pensions Committee for its report on the performance of the Child Support Agency.
 A court hearing in 2005 confirmed the level of support from Nuttall as £5.40 a week, and on the way out of court Cunningham kneed Nuttall in the groin.
 She was charged with assault and appeared in a magistrate's court in November 2006, pleading "guilty as hell".
 After explaining the background to the case she received a conditional discharge.

 Nuttall's father, Sir Nicholas paid the airfares for a visit to his grandson in the Bahamas in 2005, and in July 2007, a few days before his death, arranged a final meeting.
-After that, Cunningham asked the CSA for a child support review, but Nuttall then claimed to have no income at all, and the payments of £5.40 ended.
+After that, Cunningham asked the CSA for a child support review, but Nuttall proved to the CSA that he had no income at all, and the payments of £5.40 ended.
 A claim in the family division of the High Court failed to award any child support, after the judge, Mr Justice Singer, had asked "Do you seriously expect Mr Nuttall to sell his shooting rifles for child maintenance?"

-As revealed in 2011, between late 2003 and the early weeks of 2011 Cunningham had three encounters with Thomas Strathclyde, Conservative Leader in the House of Lords, explaining that he had initially offered to help with her campaign but was only interested in sex.
-In 2011 Cunningham sold this story to a London newspaper, the Sunday Mirror, after hearing that the government had plans to make parents pay for using the services of the CSA.
-She commented "I’m talking about this now because I’m fed up of this Government's hypocrisy and how they preach to us about family values."
-In February 2011 she offered a public apology to Lady Strathclyde.
+In 2011, Cunningham sold her story to the Sunday Mirror that, between late 2003 and the early weeks of 2011, she had sexual relations with Thomas Strathclyde, Conservative Leader in the House of Lords, who had shown in interest in helping with her campaign regarding the CSA.
+Cunningham stated that she sold the story after hearing that the government had plans to make parents pay for using the services of the CSA, as she was "... fed up of this Government's hypocrisy and how they preach to us about family values."
+At the time, she also offered a public apology to Lady Strathclyde for having sex with her husband.